- Shell 100%

 │ ├── stunnel.conf # Stunnel configuration

-│ └── stunnel.pem # SSL certificate
+│ └── certs/stunnel.pem # Combined SSL certificate

-└── yourdomain.com/ # Let's Encrypt certificates
+├── letsencrypt/live/<domain>/ # Let's Encrypt certificates

 /usr/local/bin/

-├── proxy-monitor # Monitoring tool
+├── proxy-monitor # Live monitoring dashboard

-├── proxy-status # Status check tool
+├── proxy-status # Status check

-├── proxy-test # Testing tool
+├── proxy-test # Connectivity test

-├── proxy-update # Update tool
+├── proxy-update # System + cert update

-├── proxy-backup # Backup tool
+├── proxy-backup # Configuration backup

-└── proxy-uninstall # Uninstall tool
+└── proxy-uninstall # Full removal

 /var/log/